-- Ensure 100% of individuals who screen positive for suicide risk work with a clinician to create an effective and collaborative safety plan and receive counseling on temporary lethal means safety - Safety planning procedures and workflows are identified utilizing standardized safety planning tool - Identify which staff will provide the collaborative tool, and provide a plan that the client takes with them - Are embedded into the electronic health record (EHR) system
+- Provide name and contacts of professional services to contact during crisis. - Develop a plan for lethal means safety. - Explain the best ways to use a safety plan. - Safety planning procedures and workflows are identified utilizing standardized safety planning tool (i.e. the Stanley-Brown Safety Plan Template) - Identify which staff will provide the collaborative tool, and provide a plan that the client takes with them - Are embedded into the electronic health record (EHR) system